cunarist/rinf/documentation/docs/tutorial.md

 ...
 ```

 Let's listen to this message in Rust.
-This simple function will add one to each element in the array, capitalize all letters in the string, and return them. `my_number_input_receiver` is generated from the Protobuf file.
+This simple function will add one to each element in the array, capitalize all letters in the string, and return them.

 ```rust
 // native/hub/src/sample_functions.rs